tjohnston-softdev/aurion-assessment-2110/instructions.md

 	* If the end node is visited at *any* point, it is a completed route and will be saved.
 	* A complete route is valid if the criteria is met and has at least one stop.
 	* *All* completed routes are saved to prevent duplication but only valid routes will be counted for the end result.
+	* Successful output is the number of possible routes found, even if it is zero.

 #### Output

-* Values for each test case are displayed to console same as above.
+* Values for each test case are displayed to the console, same as above.
 * Only the actual values are displayed.
 I thought implementing a full unit test suite would be a little excessive.

 ----